FREQUENTLY ASKED QUESTIONS

 Camp Koru – Snow/Surf: Adults who were diagnosed with cancer between the ages of 18-39 and who will be finished with active treatment at least three (3) months before the first date of camp.
 Some exceptions are made on a case-by-case basis for those who are living with advanced cancer.
 However, we will be launching a unique retreat dedicated to young adults living with advanced stage cancer, and their caregivers soon.
-If interested, please email our Program and Outreach Coordinator, Mindy at email@example.com
+If interested, please email our Program and Outreach Director, Mindy at email@example.com

 + Do i need to know how to surf/ski before attending?